gabrielecola/Optimization_Tecniques/README.md

 - **Performance Metrics:** Metrics such as accuracy, precision, and recall are computed to evaluate the effectiveness of the neural network in recognizing handwritten digits.

-This notebook serves as an introductory guide to neural networks, showcasing their power and versatility in solving classification problems.

 ## How to Run the Notebooks